rombrew/phobia/doc/CLI.md

 ## Key mapping

-These are the basic special keys that is used in CLI:
+These are the basic special keys that are used in the CLI:

 * **Return** - Run the command.
 * **Backspace** or **Delete** - Erase last typed character.